josch87/Gunther/README.md

 ## Vision

-These wireframes provide an initial glimpse of Gunther before the project kicks off, allowing you to form an understanding and visual representation.
+These wireframes provide an initial glimpse of Gunther during the project kick-off, allowing to form an understanding and visual representation.

 ![First wireframes of Gunther](/public/github/vision_wireframes.png)